 esptool.py v1.2-dev Connecting...
 Running Cesanta flasher stub...
 Flash params set to 0x0240 Writing 331776 @ 0x0...
 331776 (100 %) Wrote 331776 bytes at 0x0 in 28.6 seconds (92.9 kbit/s)...
 Leaving...

-Ensure your timezone and email address are added in the app when the provisioning has been completed.
+Add your email address in the SETUP tab when the provisioning has been completed.

 Full documentation for all the features in the app are available at the ESPproMon Community site.

 ESP8266 Firmware Enquiry